Skip to content

 Start the Bridge

-Via Web UI: Click Save Config — the bridge starts automatically and shows Running status.
+Via Web UI: Click Save Config to save configuration, then click Start Bridge to start and show Running status.

 Via CLI: